Atlas975/Notes/Cybersecurity/RiskManagement/Security_economics.md

 ## Information asymmetry
 - The phenomena where low quality products drive out high quality ones due to buyers not being able to tell the difference.
 This leads to cheap low-quality products dominating the market
 - This often applies to security with poor security products racing to the bottom in price

+## Free-rider problem
+- Since individual efforts in cybersecurity benefit everyone, temptation is created for stakeholders to underinvest in their own cybersecurity measures
+- This can lead to overall weaker security across the system as stakeholders do not take the appropriate cybersecurity measures